jmcdonough98/aoc/README.md

-Putting all my advent of code solutions in one spot.
+Putting all my advent of code solutions in one spot, with the secondary intention of going back and finishing up previous years :)